thither/environments-builder/debian/readme.md

 ## Usages:
   * bash build-debian-env.sh
-     * sources source-1 source-2
-      *  builds and installs only the specified sources
+     * --sources source-1 source-2  (builds and installs only the specified sources)
-     * verbose
+     * --verbose